M-ERA-NET-MEDIATE/DataDocumentation/docs/index.md

 The data models are described in JSON files in the entities folder.

 ### Documentation

 How to use the data models.
-How to maintain the data models and the repository
+How to maintain the data models and the repository.
-How the deployment to onto-ns server system works
+How the deployment to onto-ns server system works.

 ## License

-This code is licensed under the [CC0 license](LICENSE).
+This code is licensed under the [CC0 license](LICENSE.md).

 ## Acknowledgments

-M-ERANET MEDIATE
+M-ERA.NET MEDIATE